micro-os-plus/web-jekyll/pages/develop/naming-conventions.md

 ## Member variables names

-Similar to member functions, all member variables names start with lower case letters.
+Similar to member functions, all member variables names use lower case letters.

 Since member variables define characteristics of the object, the member variables name should have the function of an attribute, and usually **start with a noun**.
 Boolean status variables naming convention should follow the boolean function naming convention, i.e. start with a verb like **is**, **has**, **does**, at present/past/future tense.